Share a Concern

 - You may contact BC Human Resources at 425-564-2274 to file a report on discrimination, harassment, or retaliation.
 Bellevue College is an Equal Opportunity employer in accordance with applicable federal and state laws and regulations.

-- Additional reporting options include Equal Opportunity Employment Commission, Washington State Human Rights Commission and the Department of Education Office of Civil Rights.
+- Additional reporting options include Equal Opportunity Employment Commission, the Washington State Human Rights Commission, and the Department of Education Office of Civil Rights.

-- For questions, contact the Office of Diversity, Equity and Inclusion or BC Human Resources.
+- For questions, contact the Office of Community Care and Institutional Transformation or BC Human Resources.

 - To report possible relationship violence, sexual misconduct, sexual harassment, or stalking, use this Online Referral Form.